 Transferable bycatch property/use rights can also be used to address "upstream" and "downstream" harvesting on the same species by two different gears in different geographic areas and at different stages of the species life.
 Tuna purse seine vessels setting on drifting FADs to supply tuna canneries, for example, harvest bigeye tunas that are often smaller and younger (even sexually immature) than when tuna longline vessels set on bigeye for sushi markets.
-A number of studies have shown that letting the FAD-caught bigeye to grow and sexually reproduce leads to a higher overall economic rent in the fishery and allows a higher bigeye property rights allocated to the purse seine and longline vessels would in principle allow the bigeye rights to rest in the hands of the highest-valued vessels and gear type with gains from trade for both gear types.
+A number of studies have shown that letting the FAD-caught bigeye to grow and sexually reproduce leads to a higher overall economic rent in the fishery and allows a higher bigeye maximum sustainable yield (Campbell 2000, Sun et al. 2010).
+Transferable bigeye property rights allocated to the purse seine and longline vessels would in principle allow the bigeye rights to rest in the hands of the highest-valued vessels and gear type with gains from trade for both gear types.